hashicorp/vault/website/source/api/system/rekey.html.md

 On seals that support stored keys (e.g. HSM PKCS11), the recovery key share(s) can be provided to rekey the master key since no unseal keys are available.
-The secret shares, secret threshold, and stored shares parameteres must be set to 1.
+The secret shares, secret threshold, and stored shares parameters must be set to 1.
 Upon successful rekey, no split unseal key shares are returned.

 ## Read Rekey Progress